-Remove Field Shading in Word 2016
+How to Remove Field Shading in Word

-To begin, open Microsoft Word application.
+- To begin, open the Microsoft Word application.

-From the upper-left corner of the screen, select the “File” tab.
+- From the upper-left corner of the screen, select the File tab.

-When presented with the background screen, look for the “Options” by scrolling down a bit.
+- When presented with the background screen, look for the Options by scrolling down a bit.

-When found, click the option to open the ‘Word Options’ dialog box displays.
+- When found, click the option to open the Word Options dialog box displayed.

-When the ‘Word Options’ dialog box appears, click “Advanced” button.
+- When the Word Options dialog box appears, click the Advanced button.

-Next, scroll down to the “Show document content” section and locate “Field shading” option.
-Thereafter, click on the drop-down arrow of the option and select “Never”.
+- Next, scroll down to the Show document content section and locate the Field shading option.
+After that, click on the dropdown arrow of the option and select Never.

-The default option you notice is “When selected”, which means that a field appears shaded when you place the cursor anywhere in that field.
+- The default option you notice is When selected, which means that a field appears shaded when you place the cursor anywhere in that field.

-Also note that, when you chose the “When selected” for the “Field shading” option, each field displays a gray background when you click within that field.
+Also note that when you choose the When selected Field shading option, each field displays a gray background when you click within that field.